BjornHallgrimsson/MotionEyeOS-Zero2W/README.md

 # MotionEyeOS-Zero2W
- Fork of MotionEyeOS for the Raspberry Pi Zero 2 W
+ Fork of MotionEyeOS for the Raspberry Pi Zero 2 W.

 For Wireless configuration, open Notepad++ and set to UNIX mode, change "Save as type" to All, and create a wpa_supplicant.conf file